MahiRavanKRG/LiveWordSearch/design.md

 ##### app1.py
 This is the functional component of the current branch.
 This is derived from the file RefinedBasicLogicWithoutInternet.py
-> has the current logic made into a deployable piece of code.
+> This file Has the current logic converted into a deployable piece of code.

 ##### basicLogic.py
-This is the first and implements the functionality of searching the word on internet.
+This is the first and implements the functionality of searching the word on the internet.
 > was used as the proof of concept for the Idea,
-> Implements the logic of how to use python to solve the problem stated
+> Implements the logic of how to use Python to solve the problem stated

 ##### design.md
 THIS FILE